Gallia Furance Managers' house

-Gallia Iron Furnace was one of the furnaces operated by John Campbell and company.
-Campbell was noted for his support fo the Underground Railroad and Gallia Furnace was one of the stations.
-This "mangers house" is unique because Gallia was the only iron furnace that had a "black" superintendent.
-James Stewart and his family have been identified as "conductors" for the Underground Railroad This house was originally built in Wellston, OH, dismantled, moved on the CH & D Railroad to Gallia and reassembled.
-Gallia was one several furnaces near the site called Poke Patch, a free Black community located near the junction of Lawrence, Gallia and Jackson counties that provided many workers.
+Gallia Iron Furnace was located at Gallia, Gallia County, OH where OH 233 and the C H & D Railroad met.
+It was one of the furnaces operated by John Campbell and Company.
+Campbell was noted for his support for the Underground Railroad and Gallia Furnace was one of the stations (known places of support) on the underground.
+This "mangers house" is unique because Gallia was the only iron furnace that had a "Black" superintendent.
+Superintendent James Stewart and his family have also been identified as "conductors" for the Underground Railroad This house was originally built in Wellston, OH, dismantled, moved on the CH & D Railroad to Gallia and reassembled.

 Siebert, Wilbur H.: "The Underground Railroad from Slavery to Freedom"